oroinc/documentation/user/back-office/system/shipping-rules/index.rst

          A shipping method appears in the list only if it is configured to support the selected currency.

-      To delete a shipping method, click the |IcDelete| **Delete** icon at the end of the corresponding row.
+      To delete a shipping method, click the |Trash-SVG| **Delete** icon at the end of the corresponding row.

    b) Configure all selected shipping methods.
 Configuration options vary depending on a shipping method.
 For details on options available for different methods, see :ref:`Configure a Shipping Method in a Shipping Rule <doc--shipping-rules--shipping-methods--detailed>`.
 The configuration summary appears next to the shipping method name, in the **Options** column.